 The Gray House Food Pantry – 22 Sheldon Street, Springfield (413) 734-6696 – Households are able to visit the pantry ten times in a year.
 With each visit they receive three to four days worth of food.
 Food is distributed on Thursdays from 9AM – 12PM and on the 2nd and 4th Fridays of the month from 4PM – 6PM.

 Open Pantry Community Services – Loaves & Fishes Kitchen – (413) 731-5668.
 Provided prepared meals to people who are disadvantaged in Greater Springfield on a daily basis.
 Lunch and supper are available.

 Open Pantry Community Services – Emergency Food Pantry – 2460 Main Street, Springfield (413) 737-5353.
 Provides non-perishable groceries for people in need.

-Shiloh Church – 797 State Street, Springfield, MA – Lunch and dinner available Sunday.
+Shiloh Church – 797 State Street, Springfield, MA – Saturday and Sunday Dinner at 5 PM.

 South Congregational Church – 45 Maple Street, Springfield -Lunch and dinner available Mon, Tues, Thurs, Fri, Sat.

 Springfield Commonwealth Academy, Oasis Food Pantry – 175 Central Street, Springfield – Open Every Friday